Updated February 2026 • 14 min read

 Category 5: Overweight / Pre-obese (BMI 25.0–29.9)

 The overweight category encompasses a BMI of 25.0 to 29.9.
 The WHO uses the term “pre-obese” for this range, indicating it is a transitional zone between normal weight and obesity.
-According to Mayo Clinic, approximately 30–35% of adults in most developed countries fall in this range, making it the single most common BMI category in many populations.
-Learn more about the health implications in our overweight BMI risks guide.
+It is the single most common BMI category in the US adult population according to CDC NHANES data (see the distribution figures further down this page).
+Learn more about the health implications in our BMI and health risks guide.

 Health Risks